github/pets-workshop/content/guided-workshop/exercises/7-create-environment.md

 1. Return to your codespace.
 1. If the **Terminal** window isn't already open, open it by pressing <kbd>Ctl</kbd> - <kbd>`</kbd> on your keyboard.
-1. Switch to the `main` branch, pull any changes currently on the server to your codespace, and create a new branch by entering the following command in the terminal window and pressing <kbd>Enter</kbd> (or <kbd>Return</kbd> on a Mac):
+1. Switch to the `main` branch, pull any changes currently on the server to your codespace, and create a new branch by entering the following command in the terminal window:

     ```bash
     git checkout main